Welcome to my trip report on Malindo Air ATR-72 joyride!

 On the day itself, we had breakfast at Jalan Alor, this time at Xin Ji Kitchen, the food was nice as usual and then we went back for some swimming before meeting up with Jun Hao's cousins, Nicholas and Stephanie!
-Thank to both of them who giving us the lift to the airport and a lunch treat too!
+Thank both of them who gave us the lift to the airport and a lunch treat too!
 After the meal, we were dropped off at the Subang Skypark Terminal where would catch our Malindo's ATR72 to Johor Bahru!
 It was the 2nd time that we were flying together at least for some of us.
 The last time we flew together was on Thai's A380 inaugural BKK-SIN flight.

 At Subang Airport

 This was where we checked in.
 Fortunately for us, the queue wasn't long.

 Quite a number of shops to browse even though it is small.

 The Malindo Air office located at the 3rd level was in a mess.
 I wonder how the staff were able to work in it.
 Couldn't take a photo of the interior as there were some of them facing the entrance